ViceroyFaust/SDT305-TeamDVA-Project/README.md

 ## Technologies Used
 - Java 21 JDK
 	-  Used for developing the project.
 The JRE can be used for running the software
+- Log4J2 v2.24.3
+	- Used as our logging system
 - MySQL Connector for Java 8.0.33
 	- A Java driver for MySQL
 - Gradle 8.10 and compatible versions